 You make a smartwatch, you make a smartwatch, and you make a smartwatch.
 In what feels like a reverse Oprah giveaway, every tech company in the game is apparently contemplating the idea of producing an intelligent wristwatch of their own.
 A new Forbes report suggests that Microsoft too is ready to throw its hat in the ring, and soon.
 What makes this interesting isn't the idea of a Windows Smartwatch OS.
+No, what has our attention is the possibility that this device will be compatible with Android.
 Read More

 Between Hangouts, the gorgeous new Maps, Play Music All Access, and everything else discussed in I/O's opening keynote this morning, several revisions to the Play Store developer's console were announced.

 Perhaps the most interesting addition to the console will be an organized method for alpha and beta testing, and staged rollouts.
 Basically, developers can select alpha and beta testers, receiving all feedback directly (instead of through reviews) and, when the time comes, roll out the app to certain percentages of the user base.
 Read More